akeneo/pim-api-docs/content/apps/authentication-and-authorization.md

 ### Requirements

-- You have access to an Akeneo PIM ([get your App developer starter kit](/apps/overview.html#app-developer-starter-kit))
+- You have access to an Akeneo Product Cloud sandbox (Please refer to our [App developer starter kit](/apps/overview.html#app-developer-starter-kit))
 - You're familiar with the [OAuth 2.0 flow](/apps/authentication-and-authorization.html#oauth-20) in Akeneo

 ### Step 1: Generate API credentials